StefRuseva88/selenium-web-driver/README.md

 ### 1.1 Form Input Automation
 Automate form filling using Selenium by locating and interacting with various HTML elements.
 The process includes:

-- Launching a web application.
-- Navigating to the form.
 - Populating input fields such as text boxes, radio buttons, and date pickers.
 - Submitting the form.